realsaraf/snap-and-dock/README.md

 * overriding different behaviours (like group docking/undocking) using keyboard hot keys like shift, ctrl, alt etc.
 * Upon generic code or framework, create some example projects to demonstrate how to extend or override certain features to achieve app specific requirements.
 * Identified behavioral issues or bugs

+## How to use

+# From main window
+1) Add DockingManager.js in your project.
+2) Creating new instance of DockingManager (var dockingManager = new DockingManager();)
+3) Register instances of Openfin Windows (fin.desktop.Window) with DockingManager. (dockingManager.register(fin.desktop.Window.getCurrent()));
+4) If you want a window to not dock to others but only others to dock to it you can pass false as the second argument of dockingManager.register (dockingManager.register(fin.desktop.Window.getCurrent(), false))

+# From Child Window

+ 1) You can subscribe to docking events (window-docked, window-undocked) to get notified when child window gets docked to another window. e.g. fin.desktop.InterApplicationBus.subscribe("*", "window-docked", onDock);
+     fin.desktop.InterApplicationBus.subscribe("*", "window-undocked", onUnDock);
+     As these messages are sent as a broadcast to all windows. you will need to filter these by windowName key which is sent as part of the message.

+ 2) To undock you will need to send a undock message (undock-winodw) with window name passed as part of the message. e.g fin.desktop.InterApplicationBus.publish("undock-window", {

+             windowName: window.name
+         });

+ And thats all!

+ For more details, please have a look the code in this project.